acorreia61201/Summer20-WDArray/README.md

 The directories are run in parallel with the use of three scripts. submit_jobs.py is run from the main directory and submits each of the job.mpi scripts in the mass directories.
 These job.mpi scripts, once submitted to CARNIE, then run the Python script execute_runs.py, which uses the ./rn command in each of the individual model directories.

 cat_data.py is a script to be used once all of the models have completed or stopped.
 This program does a preliminary check for completion of any given model by searching for the second and third history.data files.
 If one or both are missing, the program will add to a counter that displays how many models failed and will continue the loop.
 If both are present, however, the program will concatenate the history.data files into a complete history file for the model.

+plotHR.py is a rudimentary script that defines a function "plot", which uses mesa_reader to plot an HR diagram from a given concatenated history file.